-The LF Modulator PWA is plugged in perpendicularly to the Main PWB via dual row 30Pin right angle 0.1ctr header connector (P100).
-This board is held in place by a foam pad on the cover [415].
+Both Modulator PWA's (LF, HF) are plugged in perpendicularly to the Main PWB via dual row 30Pin right angle 0.1ctr header connectors (P100,P300).
+Their connectors are located such that they can neither be plugged in backwards nor into the other's slot.
+These 2 boards are held in place by a foam pad on the cover [25].